 What’s to See at MOA

-In other areas of the facility MOA has an impressive collection of work by West Coast Haida artist Bill Reid.
+In other areas of the facility the museum has an impressive collection of work by West Coast Haida artist Bill Reid.
 At the museum you’ll see the celebrated artist’s Raven and the First Men piece, which was carved out of yellow cedar.